albertomh/Nacar/README.md

 interpreted by a Translator (see below).
 It is built on top of the Cerberus validator, extending it to run checks not supported by Cerberus.
-These include checking that screen names are unique across a blueprint, avoiding recursion by verifying that screens do not link to themselves, and that 'link' directives point to existing screens.
+These include checking that screen names are unique across a blueprint, verifying that screens do not link to themselves, and that 'link' directives point to existing screens.

 ### Translators